 The three Detroit casinos closed on Nov.
 18 under a new order announced by Gov. Gretchen Whitmer.

+New directives from the state allow for the Detroit casinos to open under certain conditions and health and safety restrictions.
 In addition, tribal casinos are either closing doors or adding restrictions to gameplay and entertainment on site.

 This is the second time this year that casinos closed due to the COVID-19 pandemic.
 Detroit casinos closed on March 16, five days after Michigan sports betting launched, and reopened five months later in early August.
 Until last week, Detroit casinos operated with 15% capacity limits and numerous safety protocols.

 Stay up to date on the latest information about casino closures, restrictions, and reopenings here with PlayMichigan.
 Here’s what we know.

 Michigan casinos closing due to COVID-19 pandemic (updates)

 Dec.
 28 updates

 10:30 a.m. — All but one of Michigan’s casinos are now reopened

 Bay Mills Casino in Brimley reopened on Monday morning, meaning all but one of the state’s casinos are opened for business as 2021 approaches.

 The only closed casino is the Bay Mills sister property across town, Kings Club Casino, which has been closed since the original shutdown in March.